adobe/fetch/README.md

    */
   userAgent?: string;
   /**
-   * The maximum total size of the cached entries (in bytes)
+   * The maximum total size of the cached entries (in bytes).
+0 disables caching.
    * @default 100 * 1024 * 1024
    */
   maxCacheSize?: number;